jeubanks/sck/README.md

 - Works on both desktop and mobile
 - Checkout integration is easy with just the addition of a snippet and a template
 - Makes use of Checkout's vast array of features and functionality
-- Supports Stripe's [email receipts](https://support.stripe.com/questions/email-receipts) feature, so customers will receive an email confirmation of their purchase
+- Supports Stripe's [email receipts](https://stripe.com/docs/checkout) feature, so customers will receive an email confirmation of their purchase
 - All billing and email information is passed to Stripe when creating the charge
-- Option to collect shipping address information, which is then passed as metadata to Stripe and viewable within your Stripe dashboard
+- Option to collect shipping address information, which is then passed as metadata to Stripe and viewable within your Stripe Dashboard
 - Supports both decimal mark types: decimal point or decimal comma (e.g. $999.99 or €999,99)
 - Supports both left or right-positioned currency symbols (e.g. $999.99 or 999,99 kr)
 - All configuration settings are integrated into Kirby's `config.php` file, making them easy to find and build upon if you want to extend the plugin's functionality